-All MPH foundational courses are offered in the evening to accommodate students who work.
-Summer offerings include PH 794, PH 720, and PH 741.
+Many MPH foundational courses are offered in the evening to accommodate students who work.
+Summer offerings include PH 794 and PH 741.
 See the curriculum page for information on course offerings and schedules.
 Current students are encouraged to talk with their faculty advisor for the most up-to-date information on course offerings.

 Does the MPH program accommodate distance learners?

 MPH students can take their courses on campus or off-campus through live broadcast.
-Interactive Video Network (IVN) is used for students to connect live to classes.
+Zoom technology is used for students to connect live to classes.

 How much will the MPH degree cost?